mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 $$ \ln LR = \frac{1}{N} \sum_{i=0}^{N} \ln \frac{q(T_i)} {P(T_i \mid S_i)} $$

-Then assuming we do this for an infinite amount of samples from *q(T)*, taking the limit as N -> Infinity we then arrive at the expected value,
+Then assuming we do this for an infinite amount of samples from *q(T)*, taking the limit as N -> infinity we then arrive at the expected value,

 $$ \lim_{N\to\infty} \ln LR = \mathbb{E} \big\{ \ln \frac{q(T_i)} {P(T_i \mid S_i)} \big\} $$